greatspn/SOURCES/README.md

 ### How to compile and install GreatSPN on your PC.

-GreatSPN can be compiled and installed on POSIX-compliant systems.
+GreatSPN can be compiled and installed on most POSIX-compliant systems.
 The framework requires several dependencies to be installed on your computer in order to compile it.

-#### Linux installation instructions:
+#### Linux/Unix installation instructions:

 In order to compile and install GreatSPN from sources, you need to do the following steps.
 First, install the following dependencies (using the developer packages with the header files):